cyx/malone/README.md

 require "malone"

-# typically you would do this somewhere in the bootstrapping
+# Typically you would do this somewhere in the bootstrapping
 # part of your application

 m = Malone.connect(url: "smtp://foo%40bar.com:pass1234@smtp.gmail.com:587",